opalgeorgii/autoconfigcopier/README.md

    - **Paste cs2_cfg** and/or **Paste csgo_cfg**
 3. Launch CS2.
 4. Open CS2 **Steam Properties** and enable **Keep game's saves in the Steam Cloud for Counter-Strike 2**.
-13. When everything has been copied successfully, open Steam again.

 ## CS2 Server Installation